waigania13/carmen/README.md

 });
 ```

+## API

 ### new Carmen(options)

 Create a new Carmen object.
-Takes a hash of index objects to use, keyed by each `id`.
+Takes a hash of index objects to use, keyed by
+each `id`.
 Each index object should resemble the following:

 ```js
 {